Mount Rainier: History

 The first American, John Ledyard, reached the region aboard Captain Cook's ship in 1778.
-By 1787, six Americans from Boston formed a company which began trading along the northwest coast.
+By 1787, six Americans from Boston formed a company that began trading along the northwest coast.
 The Lewis and Clark overland expedition reached the northwest coast in 1805 and observed Mount Rainier for the first time in early 1806.

 The first documented sighting of Mt.
 Rainier by a European was by the crew of Captain George Vancouver on May 7, 1792, during the Vancouver Expedition (1790–1795).
 On May 8, 1792, Vancouver gave the name of Mt.
 Rainier to the observed peak in homage to Vancouver's friend Rear Admiral Peter Rainier.

 At the outset of the 19th century, the region where Mt.
-Rainier was located was claimed by Spain, the U.S., Russia, and Great Britain, with most claims being based on instances of early naval exploration of the region's coast.
+Rainier was located was claimed by Spain, the U.S., Russia, and Great Britain, with most claims based on instances of early naval exploration of the region's coast.
 Spain relinquished all remaining claims to the Pacific Northwest that had not already been handed over with the Louisiana Purchase in 1819 with the purchase and cession of Florida by the United States.
 In 1824, Russia ceded all land claims south of parallel 54°40′ north to the United States as part of the Russo-American Treaty.
 In 1818, the United States and the United Kingdom signed a treaty, agreeing upon the joint settlement and occupation of the Oregon country which consisted of the territory north of 42°N latitude, south of 54°40′N latitude, and west of the Rocky Mountains to the Pacific Ocean.
 The 1846 Oregon Treaty between the United States and United Kingdom set new borders between British and American territory along today's approximate borders.
 In 1853, the land between the Columbia river and the border with British Canada was organized into the Washington Territory, which was the administrative status of the region at the time of the first successful ascent of Mount Rainier.

-In 1833, William Fraser Tolmie explored the area looking for medicinal plants.
+In 1833, William Fraser Tolmie explored the area in search of medicinal plants.
 Hazard Stevens and P. B. Van Trump received a hero's welcome in the streets of Olympia after their successful summit climb in 1870.
 The first female ascent was made in 1890 by Fay Fuller, accompanied by Van Trump and three other teammates.

-Descending from the summit in 1883, James Longmire discovered a mineral spring; this ultimately led to his establishment of a spa and hotel, drawing other visitors to the area to seek the benefits of the spring.
+Descending from the summit in 1883, James Longmire discovered a mineral spring; he established a spa and hotel, drawing other visitors to the area to seek the spring's benefits.
 Later, the headquarters of the national park would be established at Longmire, until flooding caused them to be relocated to Ashford.
-The area also became the site of features like a museum, a post office, and a gas station, with additions like a library and a gift shop soon following; many of these buildings were ultimately nominated to the national historic register of historic places.
+The area also became the site of features like a museum, a post office, and a gas station, with additions like a library and a gift shop soon following; many of these buildings were ultimately nominated to the National Register of Historic Places.
 Longmire remains the second most popular place in the park.
 In 1924, a publication from the park described the area: